davidjreynolds/RingdateR/README.md

 Click install.

 ## RingdateR online
-<a href="https://ringdater.shinyapps.io/launcher/."> You can try the online version of RingdateR here: </a href>
+<a href="https://ringdater.shinyapps.io/launcher/."> You can try the online version of RingdateR here: </a>
 P.ease note though, that we strongly recommend you download and run RingdateR locally if you decide to use it regularly.
 There is limited access to the online version.